rajshah4/image_keras/README.md

 #### Download the data
 There are two major sources of data for this notebook:
 - Kaggle data of the images of [cats and dogs](https://www.kaggle.com/c/dogs-vs-cats/data)
-- [VGG16 weights](https://gist.github.com/baraldilorenzo/07d7802847aaad0a35d3*) for a pretrained network
+- [VGG16 weights](https://gist.github.com/baraldilorenzo/07d7802847aaad0a35d3) for a pretrained network
-The a sample of Kaggle images of cats and dogs are already in the github repo, however, it is necessary to download the VGG weights and place them in the model/vgg directory.
+A sample of Kaggle images of cats and dogs are already in the github repo, however, it is necessary to download the VGG weights and place them in the model/vgg directory.

 #### Work your way through the notebook
 The notebook is based off a brilliant blog post by Francois Chollet @fchollet https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html and a workbook by Guillaume Dominici @gggdomi https://github.com/gggdominici/keras-workshop